RTXteam/RTX/README.md

 providing software infrastructure that could enable development of more powerful clinical decision support tools.
-The 18 teams on the translator project are working with NCATS to achieve this goal by building the **Translator** software, a modular system of standards-based Web services for biomedical knowledge exploration, reasoning, and hypothesis generation.
+The 18 teams on the translator project are working with NCATS to achieve this goal by building the **Translator** software, a modular system of Web services for biomedical knowledge exploration, reasoning, and hypothesis generation.

 After a multi-year feasibility assessment, during which our team built a prototype Translator reasoning tool called **RTX,** the Translator program is